Birding Africa

 Practical tour information

 Focus For keen birders and mammal enthusiasts.
-Designed to see as many as possible endemic birds, but while on the walks we spend a lot of time looking for other aspects of wildlife.
+Designed to focus on birds, but while on the walks we may also look for other aspects of wildlife.
 We can also customise any itinerary to suit to the keen birder, the wildlife enthusiast or both.

 Photography Many participants on our trips are amateur wildlife photographers.
 And when we get excellent views of a bird or mammal, some time is usually spent watching and photographing it.
 However, this is not a photographic tour and once the majority of the people have felt that they have absorbed the animal or bird to their satisfaction, then we move on in search of the next encounter.
 Thus, while the photographic opportunities are very good, the group will only occasionally wait for somebody who wants to spend even longer getting better photos.